A visit to WWT Wetland Centre, Arundel

 Our visit to the WWT Wetland Centre, Arundel

-Unfortunately, we didn’t spot a water vole, even though our guide heard one foraging in the reeds.
-However, we did see a kingfisher, which was stunning.
-Additionally, we saw plenty of other waterfowl, such as mallards, tufted ducks, and dragonflies.
+Although we weren’t fortunate enough to spot a water vole, our guide heard one foraging in the reeds, so it must have been close!
+However, we did see a kingfisher, which was stunning and lots of other waterfowl, such as mallards, tufted ducks, and dragonflies.

-The centre has zones with different habitats to attract different types of birds.
-The habitats include reed beds, lakes, forest and waterfalls.
-The walkways have paving or board walks, so are very accessible to all.
+The centre is divided into several zones, each with different wetland habitats to attract a variety of birds.
+These include reed beds, lakes, forest and even waterfalls.
+The walkways are even paved or board walks, so are very accessible to all.

 Click here for the WWT Arundel map

-As WWT Arundel is a nature reserve, rather than a bird park, you can’t guarantee which birds and wildlife you are likely to see.
-However, the centre makes every effort to encourage as many different wild fowl as possible.
+As a nature reserve, rather than a bird park, Arundel Wetlands Centre doesn’t guarantee which birds and wildlife you are likely to see.
+However, the centre creates conditions to attract as many wildfowl and waterbirds as possible.
+It is a very natural environment, rather than a zoo, so the wildlife can come and go as it pleases.

-One of the most popular areas for children is the World Wildfowl area, as they can feed the geese and ducks.
-Unsurprisingly, this is a very popular area for the birds too!
+One of the most popular areas for families with young children at the Wetland Centre Arundel is the World Wildfowl Area, where kids can feed the geese and ducks.
+It’s always a hit with little ones, offering the chance to interact with the birds.
+Unsurprisingly, it’s also a very popular spot with the birds themselves!

-This area was full of fairly tame geese and ducks wandering around.
-One of the most beautiful geese, was the endangered Hawaiian Goose.
+This area is home to a variety of relatively tame geese and ducks that roam freely.
+One of the most striking species we encountered was the endangered Hawaiian Goose, truly beautiful bird with distinctive markings.

 Meadow Maze

-However, we did spot a few dragonflies, which are apparently one of the oldest living creatures.
-According to our guide, they date back to dinosaur times, although they were significantly bigger in those days.
+However, we did spot a few dragonflies, which are apparently one of the oldest living creatures on earth.
+According to our guide, dragonflies date back to the time of dinosaurs, though they were much bigger in those days.

 Conclusion

-Eventually we returned to the visitor centre where we had lunch outside the café.
+Eventually we returned to the visitor centre for a well-deserved lunch outside the café.
 There is currently construction work underway for a pelican centre, which looks interesting.

-After our visit to the wetland centre, we headed off for a visit to Arundel and its magnificent castle.
+After our visit to the wetland centre, we headed off to explore Arundel itself including its magnificent castle.
+It was a great family day out, with a good balance of history and nature.

 Have you been on a visit to WWT wetland centre Arundel yet?
 Please feel free to comment below.